Desk Layout

 Desk Feng Shui Layout Tips

-Start with support behind you, an open view ahead, comfortable light, and calm door-and-window flow—then keep the center of the desk clear and adjust to suit you.
+Start with support behind you, an open view ahead, comfortable light, and calm door-and-window flow; clear the desk center, keep only frequent tools, then refine direction or elements lightly if needed.

 A steady seat comes first